-Federal Judge Speaks Out About Deadly Attack On Her Family
+Federal Judge Esther Salas Speaks Out About Deadly Attack On Her Family

-Federal judge Esther Salas says more must be done to keep judges and their families safe after an attack on her home in New Jersey last month that left her son dead and her husband wounded.
+Federal Judge Esther Salas says more must be done to keep judges and their families safe after an attack on her home in New Jersey last month left her son dead and her husband wounded.

 "My son's death cannot be in vain," Salas said in an emotional nine-minute video released Monday.
 "Which is why I'm begging those in power to do something to help my brothers and sisters on the bench."